-To support access to affordable, sustainable and inclusive housing, as well as services, programs and facilities to improve quality of life and the strength of our community.

-Objective

-What do you want to achieve?

-- 1.1 Support and advocate for access to affordable, sustainable and inclusive housing for all community members. - 1.2 Support the community services sector to deliver improved transport, health and social services. - 1.3 Understand the reality of inequity in Newcastle to develop effective local responses. - 1.4 Provide equitable access to CN community programs, grants, services and social infrastructure.
+To support access to affordable, sustainable and inclusive housing, as well as services, programs and acilities to improve quality of life and the strength of our community.
+Objective What do you want 1.1 Support and advocate for access to affordable, sustainable and inclusive housing for all community members. to achieve?
+1.2 Support the community services sector to deliver improved transport, health and social services.
+1.3 Provide equitable access to CN community programs, grants, services and social infrastructure.
+Outcome What does success Our residents have access to affordable housing, and homelessness has greatly decreased.
+Everyone can access inclusive transport, health and look like?

-success?

-Our residents have access to affordable housing, and homelessness has greatly decreased.
-Everyone can access inclusive transport, health and social services.
-Residents, workers and visitors are able to equitably benefit from CN community programs, grants, services and facilities.
-Our social research program informs policy, programs and practice for CN and local partners.

-Community How will you Indicator measure
+Community How will you Indicator measure success?